 - A carton of One Water at the finish line

 How did Schools Half Marathon come about?

-Schools Half Marathon events in 2019 include Shropshire (which welcome 1,800 pupils from 32 schools), Telford and Wrekin, Brighton & Hove and Stockport.
-It has been a great success, with thousands of pupils across the country achieving their Schools Half Marathon in 2019.
-Many more locations and events are confirmed for the school year 2019/20.
+Schools Half Marathon events in 2019 included Shropshire (which welcomed 1,800 pupils from 32 schools), Telford and Wrekin, Brighton & Hove and Stockport.
+The events were a great success, with thousands of pupils across the country achieving their Schools Half Marathon.

 Schools Half Marathon is proud to have 12 Foundation Partners formed of well-known names and leaders in the sports industry.
 Together, the Foundation Partners will form an Advisory Committee (AC) which will work as ONE to continue to drive Schools Half Marathon and the Movement forwards with founders Rebecca Richardson and Joe Williams.

 One Water is still mountain water packaged in a fully recyclable carton made with sustainable paperboard from FSC-approved forests.
 It is a great alternative to a plastic bottle, enabling Schools Half Marathon to reduce the impact of their events on the environment.
 It is also a valuable step towards improving lives on the other side of the world, with every carton of One Water funding life-changing water projects in the world’s poorest communities.
 Every runner receives a carton of One Water when they cross the finish line of Schools Half Marathon.

 As the leader in wearable sports and fitness technology, Polar will be powering the education element of Schools Half Marathon.
 Polar will be providing a supportive structure of practical advice and technical knowledge via Schools Running Movement YouTube.
 This free sports education channel will support runners, schools and parents as they get active, with the content covering a wide range of running-related topics for runners of all ages and levels.

 - Up & Running: